Skip to Content

 ASME Tank

-Built-in RV propane tanks such as those in motorhomes are generally ASME (American Society of Mechanic Engineers) tanks.
+Built-in RV propane tanks, such as those in motorhomes, are generally ASME (American Society of Mechanical Engineers) certified.
 These tanks are not portable or removable.
-They’re mounted horizontally to the outside or underside of the RV.
+Instead, they’re mounted horizontally to the outside or underside of the RV.

 The size of ASME tanks varies widely.
 Some smaller motorhomes have a 20lb (5-gallon) or 33lb (7-gallon) tank, while larger Class A motorhomes can have ASME tanks that hold 80-100 pounds or more.